Contact Dr. Julie for more information on the amazing health benefits

 88. The Oatmeal Secret.
 Fill a baby food jar with oatmeal, and add 5-8 drops of lavender oil.
 When it’s time to wash your face, add water and it becomes an excellent natural scrub!
 A little goes a long way.

 89. Minor Burns, Major Relief.
 When you’ve slightly overdone it in the sun, a little lavender oil is helpful in preventing peeling skin.
-It aids in your skin’s healing without scarring as well!
+It aids in your skin’s mending without scarring as well!

 90. Boo Boo Relief.
 Lavender has disinfecting properties.
 It’s great for the skin, and wonderful for relief from cuts and scrapes, especially if the cut or scrape is located wherever it’s difficult to keep covered.